Aaron Tannenbaum – Editor-in-Chief

-Jonathan is a junior prospective Political Science and English double major in Morse College.
+Jonathan is a senior Political Science and English double major in Morse College.
 Hailing from Dallas, Texas, he was a bit late to the Globalist game and started writing for the magazine in his sophomore year as a beat blogger.
 He wrote on a number of issues, such as human rights violations in Bahrain and cultural extinction in Tibet.
 Interested in capturing people’s narratives, Jonathan hopes to become more involved in the Globalist this year as both a writer and editor.
-Apart from working on the best international affairs magazine on campus, Jonathan is also President of Morse College Council, and a Research Assistant at the Political Violence Field Lab MacMillan Center.
-You can email him at email@example.com.
+Apart from working on the best international affairs magazine on campus, Jonathan is also on the Morse College Council, and a Research Assistant for Prof. Nuno Monteiro.

 Jane, a proud Bay Area native, is a sophomore in JE.
 Currently undecided, she is contemplating majoring in Political Science but honestly who knows where she’ll end up?
 She has been writing for the Globalist for a year and is excited about the magazine and international affairs in general as a way to be connected with people and events around the world.
 Outside of writing for the Globalist, on campus she spends most of her time playing for the women’s varsity soccer team or working in her role as a Communication and Consent Educator.
 Otherwise she can probably be found eating, doing a crossword, or wishing she could be back in California hiking with her dog.